hubo1016/vlcp/doc/source/objectdb.rst

 nodes.
 Use `unwatch` to cancel monitoring of the key.

 When the walk method is called, ObjectDB first tries to execute the walkers in the current data mirror.
-If there are keys that are not retrieved, ObjectDB tries to retrieve **all keys that are used by the walker** with `mget`.
+If there are keys that are not retrieved, ObjectDB tries to retrieve **all keys that are used by the walker** with `mgetwithcache`.

-After the first loop, there would be three types of *DataObjects*:
+Each `mgetwithcache` call creates a different version of data mirror.

-1. *DataObjects* that are newly retrieved by the last `mget`
+Data mirror before current execution is version -1.
+For each retrieved key, the valid version range is calculated.

-2. *DataObjects* that are retrieved at least once, but not retrieved by the last `mget`
+For example, if key *A* is in data mirror before execution (version -1), and is retrieved at version 4, but the value is not changed, then the valid version range is [-1, 4], closed.
+If key *B* is retrieved in version 1, and version 4, but the value in version 4 has been changed, then the valid version range is [4, 4].

-3. *DataObjects* that are in the data mirror and have not been retrieved since the first loop.
+When a walker is executing, only keys that has at least one compatible data mirror version can be retrieved.

-A walker is executed either with only *DataObjects* in (1), or only *DataObjects* in (2)(3).
 That means the walker is always executed in a consistent dataset.
 This is described with figure :ref:`figure_walkers`:

 .. _figure_walkers: